-I think the majority of us can agree that lock down has tested our minds; I know mine has certainly struggled.
-Now more than ever it’s so important that we come together in kindness so that we can discuss the effects of COVID and explore how to support the health of our minds, click here to see some services that could help.
+I think the majority of us can agree that lockdown has tested our minds; I know mine has certainly struggled.
+Now more than ever it’s so important that we come together in kindness so that we can discuss the effects of COVID-19 and explore how to support the health of our minds (click here to see some services that could help).
 The idea of mental health has been something that I have been trying to get my head around for years.
-It’s only been in the last 4 years that I’ve realised that we have to actively look after our mental health just like we do for our bodies.
+It’s only been in the last four years that I’ve realised that we have to actively look after our mental health just like we do for our bodies.
 It’s something I was never taught at school and to be honest the idea of ‘mental health’ wasn’t even a thing, this was over 10 years ago and times are changing (thankfully!).
 I’ve struggled with my mental health for many years and have received help in lots of different ways, it’s taught me there is hope and sometimes we have to think outside of the box when it comes to getting better and asking for help.

 So, when I was offered the job as the new Mental Health Ambassador Coordinator I jumped at the chance because I believe that if you feel ready to share your lived experiences it can help to inspire others.
 That doesn’t mean you need to stand from the roof top and shout about how bad it got but now you’re living your best life; let’s be honest, life doesn’t often work that.
 Deciding to share your experiences can be done in so many different ways: art, music, video, conversation, sport, writing, cooking, games, therapy and so so so many more!
 It needs to be a way that works for you, and your way could be the way that helps someone else.
 I want to stress that you have to feel that you’re at the right point in your journey to do this, I wasn’t for many years.
 I then thought I was ready to start sharing about it on a more open stage and realised I wasn’t, and that’s ok.
 The road to recovery is pretty jumbly.